sigurd4/currying/README.md

 By default, anything can technically be curried.
 While it would be nice to be able to prevent currying of something that isn't a function, this makes type inferrence much worse.

-If you want this a type-constraint so that only function-types can be curried, at the cost of ideal type-inferrance, use the feature flag `pedantic`.
+If you want this a type-constraint so that only function-types can be curried, at the cost of ideal type-inferrence, use the feature flag `pedantic`.